backend-development/backend-development-textbook/source/asset_pipeline.md

 ### Measuring Web Performance

-The "exceptional performance" group at yahoo published the browser addon `yslow` in 2007.
+The "exceptional performance" group at Yahoo published the browser addon `yslow` in 2007.
 It measures performance and displays the timing of the different HTTP connections as a "waterfall graph":